 It’s directed downward and gives connection to the ligamentum patellae, which attaches the patella to the tibial tubercle.

+The superior border is also named as the base.
 It gives connection to rectus femoris in the anterior part and vastus intermedius in its posterior part.

 The medial and lateral patellar retinaculum are the growths of the tendons of vastus lateralis and vastus medialis, respectively.